 Falling can be a traumatic and embarrassing experience for elderly persons; this can make them less willing to leave the house, and less willing to talk to someone about their fears of falling.
 Doing such things, however, will increase the likelihood of tripping or losing one’s balance.
 Knowing the causes of falling and how to prevent them is the best way to mitigate the risk of serious injury.

-If you have any questions, please feel free to contact our office located in Springfield, Russelville, and White House, TN.
+If you have any questions, please feel free to contact one of our offices located in Springfield, Russelville, and White House, TN.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Falls Prevention

 Gout, a form of arthritis, is a common, painful disorder caused by a buildup of uric acid crystals in the joints.
 It can occur in any joint in the body, including joints in the foot.
 Symptoms include pain, inflammation, and redness at the affected area.
 Gout generally occurs as attacks that come and go.
 Men often suffer from gout more than women, and attacks are more likely to come during the night.
 Anti-inflammatory medications or corticosteroids can help reduce pain and inflammation, and changes in diet have been found to help lessen the risk of attacks.
 Alcoholic beverages and foods that are rich in purines should be avoided.
 If you are experiencing gout symptoms in the foot, it is recommended to see a podiatrist for treatment.